daltonclaybrook/Settler/README.md

 The power (and magic ✨) of Settler lies in its ability to parse your resolvers alongside the Swift compiler and report errors directly in Xcode as if it were part of the toolchain itself.

-By defining your dependencies as a function, and by using `Key` members as inputs and outputs of those functions, Settler is able to resolve your dependency graph in the correct order, ignoring types that are unused, lazily initializing dependencies where necessary, and reporting errors when things aren’t quite right.
+By defining each dependency as a function, and by using `Key` members as inputs and outputs of those functions, Settler is able to resolve your dependency graph in the correct order, ignoring types that are unused, lazily initializing dependencies where necessary, and reporting errors when things aren’t quite right.

 Once configured as a Run Script build phase in Xcode, Settler can report errors in your `Output` and `Key` types, whether your resolver functions contain invalid parameters, whether any dependencies are missing their corresponding function (or are duplicated), whether there’s a circular dependency, and much more.
-Rest assured that if you see no reported errors, your `Resolver` implrementation is correct.
+Rest assured that if you see no reported errors, your `Resolver` implementation is correct.

 ## Who is Settler for?